Empirical Measures, Geodesic Lengths, and a Variational Formula in First-Passage Percolation: Lengths of geodesics

 \begin{remark} Note that geodesics do exist in the environments generated by both $\LL\oplus h$ and $\LL\oplus h\one_{\{t>0\}}$.
 In the first case, we have $F(0)=0$; in the second, $F(0)=F(h)$.
 Hence parts \ref{geo_exist_thm_b} and \ref{geo_exist_thm_d} of Theorem \ref{geo_exist_thm} apply.
 Furthermore, if $F(0)<p_\cc(\Z^d)$, then Proposition \ref{slightly_negative_lemma} will allow us to extend Theorems \ref{krs_thm} and \ref{new_krs_thm} to $h>-\af$, where $\af$ is a small positive number depending on $\LL$ and $d$. \end{remark}

-In Theorems \ref{krs_thm} and \ref{new_krs_thm}, the price paid to guarantee membership in $\PPP_\mathrm{length}(\bxi)$ is introducing a ``mass gap" above zero, \textit{i.e.}~$F(h)=F(0)$ for some $h>0$.
+In Theorems \ref{krs_thm} and \ref{new_krs_thm}, the price we pay to guarantee membership in $\PPP_\mathrm{length}(\bxi)$ is the introduction of a ``mass gap" above zero, i.e.~$F(h)=F(0)$ for some $h>0$.
 Given that the only affirmative cases to date for Question \ref{cor_q} have come from the argument of Hammersley and Welsh, there have been no examples of distributions belonging to $\PPP_\mathrm{length}(\bxi)$ without this gap.
 The following result fills this void.

 \begin{thm} For any $\bxi\in\S^{d-1}$ and any $p_0\in[0,1]\setminus\{p_\cc(\Z^d)\}$, there exists $\LL\in\PPP_\mathrm{length}(\bxi)$ such that $F(0)=p_0$ and $F(h)>p_0$ for all $h>0$. \end{thm}